cemalokten/cemalokten/README.md

 I have basic understanding of `Javascript`, `HTML` and `CSS` and learn something new everyday!

-In my free time I like to go climbing 🧗🏼‍♂️, walking with my dog 🐕‍🦺, read books 📚, make things 📺 and take photographs 📷.
+In my free time I like to climb 🧗🏼‍♂️, take photographs 📷 and make things 🔨.

 ### Latest Projects 📌